History of Hyatt in Timeline

 In January 2012, Hyatt Summerfield Suites were rebranded as Hyatt House to compete in the "upscale extended stay market".

-January 2012: Rebranding of Hotel Sierra Properties
+January 2012: Rebranding of Hotel Sierra and Hyatt Summerfield Suites

-In January 2012, several Hotel Sierra properties, along with Hyatt Summerfield Suites hotels, were rebranded as Hyatt House.
+In January 2012, along with Hyatt Summerfield Suites hotels, several Hotel Sierra properties were rebranded as Hyatt House.

-In November 2013, Hyatt introduced their first all-inclusive resort brands, Hyatt Ziva and Hyatt Zilara, with resorts opening in Cancun, Puerto Vallarta, Los Cabos and Rose Hall, Montego Bay, Jamaica.
+In November 2013, Hyatt introduced their first all-inclusive resort brands, Hyatt Ziva and Hyatt Zilara, with resorts in Cancun, Puerto Vallarta, Los Cabos and Rose Hall, Montego Bay, Jamaica.

 2013: Partnership with MGM Resorts International

-March 1, 2017: Launch of World of Hyatt Loyalty Program
+March 1, 2017: Launch of World of Hyatt loyalty program

 2018: Acquisition of Two Roads Hospitality